Become an Effective Team Building Facilitator

 Once again, the instructor is responsible for creating a successful training experience.

-The hope is that participants will use the guidelines they have learned to build better teamwork.
+The hope is that participants will use their newly learned guidelines to build better teamwork.
 Sometimes this works, and sometimes it does not.

 Best of the Best: Real-World Team Building

-Designing a workshop based on RMT’s 12-Step process guarantees and effective team event, complete with real-world results that produce actual team building growth.
+No matter what real-world method you apply, designing a workshop based on RMT’s 12-Step process guarantees an effective team event, complete with real-world results that produce actual team-building growth.

 In this workshop, team members discuss and resolve their real teamwork challenges.
 All exercises and discussions result in practical Work Agreements.